DanielBird/Automation-Engine/README.md

 Widgets

 - Nodes are any object you would want to place on the map that have a direction and a target
-- Belts inherit from Nodes and ship widgets to one another
+- Belts inherit from Nodes and ship Widgets to one another
+- Widgets are the deliveries handled by belts.
+They manage their own movement logic and implement a strategy pattern for handling different movement styles.
 - Producers inherit from Belts and spawn new widgets
 - Intersections inherit from Belts.
 They ship Widgets to different target Nodes based on which Node they recieved the Widget.
 - Splitters - to come